Yasso 800s Guide: How To + Marathon Time Predictor

 Who Is Bart Yasso?

-Yasso’s runn accomplishments are worthy of mention:
+Yasso’s running accomplishments are worthy of mention:

-• he’s run marathons on all seven continents.
+- He’s run marathons on all seven continents.

-• He won the U.S. National Biathlon Long Course Championship in 1987 and the Smokey Mountain Marathon in 1998.
+- He won the U.S. National Biathlon Long Course Championship in 1987 and the Smokey Mountain Marathon in 1998.

 To further cement his legacy, Bart Yasso has been inducted into the Running USA Hall of Champions.

-How To Do Yasso 800s
+How Do You Properly Perform Yasso 800s In A Running Workout?

-Many marathon plans will have you do several sessions of Yasso 800s spread out over a 12-16 week program.
+Many marathon plans will have you do several sessions of Yasso 800s spread out over a 12-16-week program.

-A sample 16 week schedule for a 4-hour marathoner could look like this:
+A sample 16-week schedule for a 4-hour marathoner could look like this:

 Week 3: Yasso 800s